-Where: 2/F, World Trust Tower, 50 Stanley Street, Central, Hong Kong, 16/F Cheuk Nang Centre, 9 Hillwood Road, Tsim Sha Tsui, Hong Kong
+Where: Central Studio, 2/F, World Trust Tower, 50 Stanley Street, Central, Hong Kong; TST Studio, 16/F, Cheuk Nang Centre, 9 Hillwood Road, Tsim Sha Tsui, Hong Kong

-Where: 3/F Block C, Sea View Estate, 8 Watson street Hong Kong
+Where: Sea View Estate, Block C, 3/F, 8 Watson Road, Causeway Bay, Hong Kong

 Calories burnt in an hour: Livestrong claims that an hour of punching the heavy bag burns around 422 calories!

-Pole dancing an excellent upper body and core strength workout and it also promotes body positivity and expression.
-Pole dancing classes provide a safe and fun space for you explore and express your sexuality, whilst building strength and improving fitness.
-No matter your age, fitness level, or size, anyone can learn to pole dance!
+Pole dancing is an excellent upper body and core strength workout and it’s a great way to add a bit more body positivity to your day.
+These classes provide a safe and fun space for you to explore and express your sexuality, whilst building strength and improving fitness.
+No matter your age, fitness level, or size, it’s not too late to learn to pole dance.

 Calories burnt in an hour: Livestrong estimates that between 200-350 calories can be burned in an hour of pole dancing!

-XYZ is the perfect place for those who want to spin but are drawn away from serious atmospheres of traditional gyms.
-The studio’s neon lights accompanied by popping playlists – that are handcrafted by its spin instructors – give off a nightclub vibe, immediately setting the atmosphere for a fun workout session.
-Spin your way to fitness with XYZ!
+XYZ is the perfect place for those who want to spin but are intimidated by the serious atmospheres of traditional gyms.
+The studio’s neon lights and its jamming playlists (handcrafted by its spin instructors) give off a nightclub vibe, immediately setting the mood for a fun workout session.

-Where: 2/F New World Tower 2, 18 Queen’s Road Central, Central; 5/F Oliv, 15 Sharp Street East, Causeway Bay
+Where: New World Tower 2, 2/F, 18 Queen’s Road Central, Central, Hong Kong

 Calories burnt in an hour: According to Women’s Health, spinning for an hour burns around 400-600 calories.